 The rest of this section assumes you have already configured your environment for supported languages and currencies to be used by your dynamic prompts.
-If this has not been done, go to Default Server Settings to configure your environment before proceeding.
+If this has

 Uploading a new dynamic prompts package

 Once the package is ready, click Upload new Dynamic Prompts.